BrewBrizzly/DSS/Readme.txt

 1) First, one directs to the Pre_processing directory.
 This directory contains the code for pre-processing the fragments up, and including, to the point of extracting the patches.

 2) Second, one directs to the Statistics directory.
-This directory contains the code and plots for obtaining and visualising the optimal cutoff point.
+This directory contains the code and plots for obtaining and visualising the optimal cutoff point and for visualising the training performance.

 3) Third, one directs to the Data_processing directory.
 This directory contains the code for processing the data up, and including, to the point of creating a bin structure out off a list of filenames.